 Sonny Colbrelli Sky rumours

-Sonny Colbrelli (Bardiani-CSF) was diplomatic when asked about the Sky rumours after his win, politely insisting that he was thinking only of the final two races on his 2014 programme but admitting that he was flattered by the link.
+win, politely insisting that he was thinking only of the final two races on his

 “Right now I just want to concentrate on the end of the season.
 There’s still the Giro dell’Emilia and Trofeo Beghelli left for us to win the Coppa Italia,” Colbrelli told Gazzetta dello Sport.
 “Then we’ll think about a possible transfer.
 But a friendly agreement needs to be reached with the Reverberi family.
 Bardiani has given me a lot and I’ve given a lot to Bardiani too.
 But Sky would be a big opportunity.”